List of Blue Bloods characters: Peter Chase

 The Mayor of New York City as of Season 10.
 Introduced as the Mayor-elect in "Friends in High Places".
 His first encounter with a member of the Reagan family, after winning the election in a landslide, is with Erin when he offers his endorsement for her to run for election as District Attorney; Erin eventually learns that she is only one of four Assistant DAs to whom Chase has made that offer.
 Frank's first encounter with Chase is when Chase informs him that he intends to keep him on as Commissioner and that he would like to reinstate Frank's Stop and Frisk program among other more hardline law enforcement policies to protect the NYC tourist industry.
 He does add one condition: that Frank replaces Garrett Moore as DCPI with a more hardline deputy commissioner from a list of candidates provided by Chase.
-Simultaneously, Garrett receives an unsolicited job offer for a professorship at Duke University; he and Frank do some checking and discover that Chase's wife is on the board of directors at Duke.
+Simultaneously, Garrett receives an unsolicited job offer for the head of institutional advancement at Duke University; he and Frank do some checking and discover that Chase's wife is on the board of directors at Duke.
 Frank and Garrett stand firm on Garrett staying, with a counteroffer to hire one of Chase's nominees as an assistant.
 Chase accepts, but tells them that once he is sworn in, "what I say goes."
 He is portrayed by Dylan Walsh.